rpetit3/dragonflye/README.md

 If you want to provide some assembler-specific parameters you can use the `--opts` parameter.
 Make sure you quote the parameters so they get passed as a single string eg. For `--assembler flye` you might use `--opts "--iterations 4 --plasmids"`.

+### --racon & --medaka
+These two parameters adjust how many polishing rounds are conducted per-polisher.
+For example, `--racon 2` would conduct 2 rounds of polishing with Racon.
+If `--medaka` is provided, a model must also be provided with `--model`.

+### --model
+A valid basecaller model must be provided with `--model`.
+If a valid model is provided, but `--medaka` was not provided it will assume `--medaka 1`.

+### --list_models
+This will list all basecaller models that are avialable in Medaka.

 ### Choosing which stages to use